canonical/snapcraft/docs/flutter-applications.rst

        command: my_flutter_app
        extensions: [gnome]

-The ``command`` specifies the path to the binary to be run.
+The ``command`` specifies the path to the application binary that the user can run.
 This is resolved relative to the root of the snap contents.

 If your command name matches the snap ``name``, users will be able run the command directly.